- Home

 Installation Time

-Questions For Your Hitch Installation Professional
+Questions for Your Hitch Installation Professional

-Wondering if there’s a certain piece of equipment you can tow with your new hitch?
+Wondering if you can tow a specific piece of equipment with your new hitch?
 Or whether your hitch can handle a certain weight?
 Your installation appointment is the perfect time to ask these questions.
 U-Haul hitch professionals are experts when it comes to all things hitches and towing.
-If you end up having questions later, contact your nearest U-Haul hitch center, and we’ll be happy to help!